MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 author: xonatia
-description: Making calls from Remote Assist mobile to Teams ms.author: xolee ms.date: 02/27/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Making calls from Remote Assist mobile to Teams ms.author: xolee ms.date: 07/01/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
 # Making calls in Dynamics 365 Remote Assist mobile

-Remote Assist mobile makes receiving expert help easy by providing technicians with the ability to launch video calls with remote collaborators who are using Microsoft Teams desktop or mobile.
-Technicians can make calls to a remote collaborator inside or outside of their company.
-To learn more about how the remote collaborators communicate via Teams, visit our documentation on [using Teams with Remote Assist](../teams-pc-all.md).
+Remote Assist mobile makes receiving expert help easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
+Making calls with Remote Assist mobile is available in these three scenarios:
+1. A call between two Remote Assist mobile users
+2. A call between a Remote Assist mobile user and a Teams desktop user

-For a successful calling experience, **only a Remote Assist mobile user (technician) can initiate an outgoing call to either one Teams desktop user (remote collaborator) or one Teams mobile user (remote collaborator)**.
+3. A call between a Remote Assist mobile user and a Teams mobile user

 > [!NOTE]
 > The following scenarios are **not** supported on Remote Assist mobile at this time:
 > - Joining Teams meetings.
 > - Making calls to browser-based Teams.
 > - Participating in calls with three or more participants.
-> - Participating in Remote Assist mobile to Remote Assist mobile calls.
 > - Participating in Remote Assist mobile to Remote Assist on HoloLens calls.

 ## Prerequisites
-- In order to follow along with this guide, you must be using a mobile device with AR support.
-Learn more about device requirements [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+- In order to follow along with this guide, you must be using a mobile device with ARCore or ARKit support.
+Learn about Remote Assist's device [requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
-- Technicians must have a Remote Assist license.
-Visit our additional documentation to learn more about the [free trial licenses](../try-remote-assist.md) or [subscriptions](../buy-remote-assist.md).
+- Technicians must have a Dynamics 365 Remote Assist [free trial](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/try-remote-assist) or [subscription](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/buy-remote-assist).
-- Experts must have a Microsoft Teams license.
-Learn more [here](../teams-pc-all.md).
+- Remote collaborators must have a Dynamics 365 Remote Assist free trial or subscription and/or Microsoft Teams [free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
+Learn to use Remote Assist with [Teams desktop](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all) and [Teams mobile](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-mobile-all).

 ## How it works